Temporal raises $18.75M for its microservices orchestration platform – TechCrunch

-Temporal, a Seattle-based startup that is building an open-source, stateful microservices orchestration platform, today announced that it has raised an $18.75 million Series A round led by Sequoia Ventures.
+Temporal, a Seattle-based startup that is building an open-source, stateful microservices orchestration platform, today announced that it has raised an $18.75 million Series A round led by Sequoia Capital.
 Existing investors Addition Ventures and Amplify Partners also joined, together with new investor Madrona Venture Group.
 With this, the company has now raised a total of $25.5 million.

 Founded by Maxim Fateev (CEO) and Samar Abbas (CTO), who created the open-source Cadence orchestration engine during their time at Uber, Temporal aims to make it easier for developers and operators to run microservices in production.
 Current users include the likes of Box and Snap.